Washington flooding forces an entire city to temporarily evacuate as rivers top historic highs

 Climate change has been linked to some intense rainfall.
 Scientists say that without specific study they cannot directly link a single weather event to climate change, but in general it’s responsible for more intense and more frequent extreme storms, droughts, floods and wildfires.

 Rush reported from Portland, Oregon.
-Associated Press writers Gene Johnson and Hallie Golden in Seattle; Martha Bellisle in Issaquah, Washington; Mark Thiessen in Anchorage, Alaska; Mead Gruver in Fort Collins, Colorado; and Corey Williams in Detroit contributed to this report.
+Associated Press writers Gene Johnson and Hallie Golden in Seattle, and Corey Williams in Detroit contributed to this report.

-Note: This story has been updated to correct the spelling of a meteorologist's last name to Jeff Michalski, not Michalsky.